cfpb/HMDA_Data_Science_Kit/readme.md

 ### Opening Modified LAR Text Files With Excel
 Modified LAR is the public-facing set of the Loan Application Register (LAR) data in which twenty-seven fields have been redacted for privacy reasons.
 In addition, 6 fields have been modified for privacy.
 Two fields indicating whether the age of the applicant or co-applicant is greater than 62 have been added.
 Please refer to the [schemas](https://github.com/cfpb/HMDA_Data_Science_Kit/tree/master/documentation_resources/schemas/mlar/schemas/), or [Regulation C](https://www.consumerfinance.gov/policy-compliance/rulemaking/regulations/1003/) for further details on Modified LAR disclosure.

-Modified LAR is downloaded as a pipe-delimited .txt file without descriptive headers.
+Modified LAR is available as a pipe-delimited text file with the .txt extension and has no header row.
 To read this file in Excel, the following steps would need to be taken.

+1. Navigate to the Modified Loan/Application Register (LAR) page [here](https://ffiec.cfpb.gov/data-publication/modified-lar/2018).
+Enter the institution name in the search box, and click `Download Modified LAR`.
-1. Open the .txt file download with Excel.
+2. Right click the .txt file in your local Downloads folder and open with Excel.
+3. After the file opens, highlight the first column, navigate to the `Data` tab, and select `Text to Columns`.
-2. A window will open to select options for Excel to read the file.
-Select "Delimited" in the first window.
-Click next.
+4. A window should open that tells Excel how to read the file.
+Select `Delimited` in the first window and click `Next.`
-3. Under delimiters, select "Other" and place a pipe ("|") in the "Other" field.
-Click Next.
+5. In the next window, specify the pipe delimiter.
+Select `Other` under the `Delimiters` column and place a pipe (`|`) character in the text box field.
+Click `Next.`
-4. On the last screen select "General" for data type, and select "Finish."
-At this point, the data will populate into their own cells.
+6. In the final window, select `General` for data type, and select `Finish.` At this point, the data will populate into their own cells.
+7. To begin adding a header, highlight the top row of data, right click, and select `Insert` to add a blank row.
-5. Select the modified lAR header for the appropriate activity year and open in Excel.
+8. Select the modified LAR header for the appropriate activity year and open in Excel.
 These headers are available [here](https://github.com/cfpb/HMDA_Data_Science_Kit/tree/master/documentation_resources/schemas/mlar/headers/).
-Copy the first row of the header file into the modified LAR excel sheet.
+9. Highlight the first row of the header file, right click, and select `Copy`.

-At this point, the Modified LAR download would have the appropriate column headers.
+10. Navigate back to the modified LAR excel sheet, highlight the first row, right click, and select `Insert Copied Cells`.

 ### Creating Postgres Tables and Loading Data